-This element contains base64 encoded e-Aadhaar PDF of the resident that is digitally signed.
+This element contains base64 encoded e-Aadhaar PDF of the resident in line with the XML and according to Limited or Full KYC.
+This PDF is digitally signed.
+UID token or virtual ID will not be part of this printable format.
 This is useful for applications where a paper print is still needed.
 Application providers are highly encouraged to move away from the paper printing and instead store and use the digitally signed XML data which is part of the response.